tudelft/indiflightSupport/Documentation/Orin/20240929_TillsSetup.md

 ### Compile new Wifi-drivers.

+This improved boot time by around 50 seconds.

 I saw we have similar behaviour to `https://forums.developer.nvidia.com/t/jetpack-6-wifi-slow-startup-with-backport-iwlwifi-dkms/297967/8` with the same drivers.
 The solution in that thread was to backport a later version of either the kernel or the drivers.
 I dont know how to compile kernels for the jetson (even though that sounds like the cleaner solution), so drivers it is: